open-telemetry/oteps/text/0148-sampling-probability.md

 procedure must be _statistically unbiased_, a term meaning that the process is required to give equal consideration to all possible outcomes.

+### Introducing variance

+The use of unbiased sampling outlined above makes it possible to estimate the population total for arbitrary subsets of the sample, as every individual sample has been independently assigned an adjusted count.

+There is a natural relationship between statistical bias and variance.
+Approximate counting comes with variance, a matter of fact which can be controlled for by the sample size.
+Variance is unavoidable in an unbiased sample, but it vanishes when you have enough data.

+Although this makes it sounds like small sample sizes are a problem, due to expected high variance, this is just a limitation of the technique.
+When variance is high, use a larger sample size.

+An easy approach for lowering variance is to aggregate sample frames together across time.
+For example, although the estimates drawn from a one-minute sample may have high variance, combining an hour of one-minute sample frames into an aggregate data set is guaranteed to lower variance.
+It must, because it remains unbiased.

 ### Encoding inclusion probability